Recipe Overview

 Blueberry muffins in muffin tin.

-• No blueberries?
-Substitute a different berry, such as chopped strawberries, blackberries or raspberries, or cherries.
+• Substitute a different berry.
+Chopped strawberries, blackberries or raspberries, or cherries are good choices.

-• For an easy variation, fill the muffins with a lemon cream cheese filling.
+• Lemon cream cheese filled muffins.
+For an easy variation, fill the muffins with a lemon cream cheese filling.
 The instructions are on the recipe card below.

-• Don’t care for cream cheese?
-Simply omit the filling and bake as directed.
+• Muffins with no filling.
+If you don’t care for cream cheese, or don’t want to hassle with a filling, simply omit the filling and bake as directed.

-• Like muffins with crumb topping?
+• Add a streusel.
+Like muffins with crumb topping?
 For a good streusel recipe, use the same streusel featured in these whole wheat banana muffins with streusel.

 • Not a fan of berries?
 Try carrot cake muffins with cream cheese filling.